3a1b2c3/SkippingStones/README.md

 ## How to play:
 Open the web site (locally from dist/client folder) in chrome and android chrome, I have not tested other browers yet.

 Hosted version [here](https://3a1b2c3.github.io/webxr/)

 *On a computer use*:

-Esc Key or the circle button to interrupt current run.
+'Esc' Key or the circle button to *interrupt current run* and start over.

 Mouse down drag to configure the stone angle for a run.